Skip links

 Approach

-M2.0 Communications as a top PR firm in the Philippines that offers social media marketing services, became CDRI’s counterpart in the Philippines, providing talent sourcing, logistics, event and programme management, media invitation, interview support, article seeding, media strategies, and media monitoring.
+M2.0 Communications became CDRI’s counterpart in the Philippines, providing talent sourcing, logistics, event and programme management, media invitations, interview support, article seeding, media strategies, and media monitoring.
 They looked for local talent to act as brand ambassadors and fill other roles.

-The PR agency also arranged all aspects of the press launch and pitched interviews to the media as part of the media strategies.
-To support the speakers, the team wrote briefing books to help polish their message.
-Articles from CDRI were localized for the Philippine press then seeded before and after the event.
+The PR firm arranged all aspects of the press launch and pitched interviews to the media.
+To ensure the speakers were well-prepared, the team created briefing books to help refine their message.
+Furthermore, CDRI’s articles were localized for the Philippine press and distributed before and after the event.

 During the event, CDRI brought a Make-up Show to be the main attraction.
 But to keep the energy high, the M2.0 team ran with the event’s ‘Home Party’ theme and introduced games that are common in Filipino house parties, such as karaoke singing and party games.